andrastantos/brew/docs/cpu/isa_detail_binary_alu.rst

 The operation uses :ref:`shift type handling<shift_type_handling>` to determine the operand and destination types.

 If the resulting operands are vector types, each lane if :code:`$rA` is right-shifted by the value in the corresponding lane of :code:`$rB`.
-If the resulting operands are scalar types, :code:`$rA` is right-shifted by :code:`$rB'.
+If the resulting operands are scalar types, :code:`$rA` is right-shifted by :code:`$rB`.
 The MSB of each lane is replicated as it is shifted in from the left.

 .. _rd_eq_ra_times_rb: